longenbach/Tableau-Interactive-Confusion-Matrix/README.md

 In classification problems where features are numeric (ex. age, weight, or shoe size) distribution plots can be used to further visualize the feature differences between false positives and true positives.
 However, in cases where features are a single string of text (ex. blog post, a question, a review), visualizing the cause of misclassification can prove to be challenging.

-In text classification, first you have to decide on how to encode the text based information.
+For text classification, you have to decide on how to encode the text-based information.
 Bag of words, Tf-Idf, Word2Vec, or more advanced embeddings ([ELMo & BERT](http://jalammar.github.io/illustrated-bert/)) are commonly used to represent text as numerical features.
 Once feature engineering is complete, secondly you have to decide on what classification model to test. [[Image Source]](https://towardsdatascience.com/deep-learning-structured-data-8d6a278f3088)

 <p align="center">
   <img src="imgs/Model_Choices.png" width="700"/>
 </p>

 Test accuracy and statistics can be used when evaluating a given combination of 1) encoding text numerically and 2) the architecture of the classification model.
 However, sometimes simply chasing accuracy isn’t the best choice or even the initial goal.
-Instead modeling testing can be used to evaluate the strength of the data.
+Instead, modeling testing can be used to evaluate the strength of the data.
 Machine learning is not magic as it is only as good as the data we put in.

-When recently working on a semi-supervised text classification project for United Technolgies (UTC), my team used confusion matrices to evaluate models like discussed above.
+When recently working on a semi-supervised text classification project for United Technologies (UTC), my team used confusion matrices to evaluate models like discussed above.
 To better understand our data and text misclassifications sometimes the best thing you can do is look at your data.
 In general, it can also be helpful to look at which tokens are associated with predicting a certain class.
 Inspecting your data gets at the question: could a human manually label this text correctly?
 While a confusion matrix allows for counting the number of misclassifications, it doesn’t allow for viewing the misclassifications itself.

 <p align="center">
   <img src="imgs/CM.png" width="500"/>